Jasmine Guinness

 Jasmine Leonora Guinness (born 28 September 1976) is an Irish designer and a fashion model active since 1994.
-She is also an heiress to the Guinness brewing fortune.
+She is a member of Anglo-Irish brewing Guinness family.

 Personal life

 She is the daughter of Patrick Guinness and Liz Casey.
 She was educated at St. Columba's College, Rathfarnham, in Dublin.
 She also spent a year at Winchester School of Art.

 She and Gawain O'Dare Rainey were engaged on 31 January 2005 and married on 1 July 2006 in Leixlip, Ireland.
 The wedding was extensively covered in Hello! magazine (in the issue dated 18 July 2006) and attended by 500 guests, including the designer of her draped silk dress, Jasper Conran, Mario Testino, Paddy Moloney, Anjelica Huston, Jacquetta Wheeler, Jade Parfitt, Erin O'Connor, Garech Browne and Philip Treacy.

 Her husband is the son of Michael Rainey and the Hon.
 Jane Ormsby-Gore, a daughter of David, 5th Lord Harlech.
 They have two sons and a daughter together.